 Editor’s note: This is the second part in a series examining the arms and equipment employed by the Iraqi Special Operations Forces, in light of the prominent role played by this unit in recent fighting.
-Part 1 is available here.
+Part 1 (personal equipment) is available here.

 Although the suicide vehicle-borne improvised explosive device (SVBIED) threat from the so called Islamic State against Iraqi forces remains at an all-time high, one of the leading cause of casualties that the Iraqi Special Operations Forces (ISOF) are suffering is from Islamic State marksmen who are carrying out deadly attacks within the dense urban centres that have characterised much of the fighting.
 To both combat this threat, and to provide a longer-range small arms support capability, ISOF has been integrating various precision rifles and appropriate tactics into their overall force structure.
 This has primarily taken place at the platoon or company level of operations.
 Due to the nature of the fighting in Ramadi, Fallujah, and Mosul, ISOF routinely find themselves conducting military operations in urban terrain (sometimes known as MOUT, or fighting in built-up area; FIBUA).
 Unlike more traditional military sniper operations that exploit relatively open or mountainous terrain with very long target engagement ranges, ISOF snipers or marksmen are working in limited-range urban environments, quickly moving with the flow of battle in support of infantry operations.

 Figure 1.1 ISOF snipers receive training from U.S. Special Forces advisors before going into combat in Iraq.
 Much of the force’s specialised training such as precision marksmanship and the employment of forward observers has been designed and delivered by U.S. Special Forces.